Crohn's disease is an inflammatory condition that affects the gastrointestinal tract. It a long-term medical condition, and as yet there is no cure.

-Your doctor may suspect you have the disease by your description of the symptoms and physical signs.
+Your doctor may suspect you have Crohn’s disease based on your symptoms and physical signs.
 Because symptoms can be similar to those of other conditions such as irritable bowel syndrome or a gastrointestinal infection, you may need a series of tests to confirm the diagnosis.

-Blood or stool tests may be done to test for anaemia and infection.
-You may also need a direct examination of your bowel by sigmoidoscopy or colonoscopy.
+- To confirm the diagnosis you will need a direct examination of your bowel by flexible sigmoidoscopy or colonoscopy.
 Both these procedures are usually performed on a day surgery basis in a hospital, and involve a flexible tube with a light on it being inserted into your anus so the doctor can see the inside of your bowel.
 You will be put under light sedation to make the procedure more comfortable.
 The doctor may also take a tiny sample of tissue from your bowel for examination under a microscope.
-You may also need an upper endoscopy, where a tube is passed through the mouth to look at the upper end of the gut.
+You may also need an upper endoscopy, where a tube is passed through the mouth to look at the upper end of your gut.

-Other outpatient procedures that may help in the diagnosis of Crohn's disease are a barium enema or small bowel X-rays.
-A small bowel X-ray will be recommended if the Crohn's disease is suspected in the upper part of the intestine.
+- A small bowel X-ray may be recommended if the Crohn's disease is suspected in the upper part of the intestine.
 For this test you will be asked to drink a chalky liquid containing barium before X-rays are taken of your gastrointestinal tract.
-The liquid highlights your internal organs and helps show up any abnormalities.
+The liquid highlights your stomach and small bowel and helps show up any abnormalities.